 What Do Parents Say About Baby-Friendly Cinemas and Screenings

-As is often the case in baby-related matters, some parents swear by the screenings and crying rooms and others swear about them!
+As is often the case in baby-related matters, some parents swear by the mums and bubs movies and crying rooms and others swear about them!

-Here is a handful of comments from film-going parents are carers.
+Here is a handful of comments from film-going parents and carers:

 ‘I wouldn’t advise anyone to go to see a film that requires much concentration.
 It’s not the way to see a Schindler’s List, there can be just too much commotion, but with light-hearted films it’s no problem.’